VIB-PSB/i-ADHoRe/README.md

 sudo apt-get install cmake
 ```

-> If you encounter problems try installing following packages `build-essential` and `libpng-dev` using following command:
+> If you encounter problems try installing the packages `build-essential` and `libpng-dev` using following command:
 > ```
 > sudo apt-get install build-essential libpng-dev
 > ```